 Daniela Fierini, clinical nutrition practice leader at Princess Margaret Hospital in Toronto, is hesitant to promote one healthy food over another.

-"There has been evidence to support the notion that certain foods can slow down cancer growth," she says.
-"According to the American Institute of Cancer Research, the nutrients in certain foods interact in such a way that they improve the body's ability to fight cancer.
-Scientists are still trying to figure out why."
+“There has been evidence to support the notion that certain foods can slow down cancer growth,” she says.
+“According to the American Institute of Cancer Research, the nutrients in certain foods interact in such a way that they improve the Healthy Body’s ability to fight cancer.
+Scientists are still trying to figure out why.”

 Fierini says it’s the combination of a food’s vitamins, minerals and phytochemicals that may determine its cancer-fighting ability – but very little is known about the process.
 Phytochemicals are chemicals that are naturally found in plants and provide a food’s colour, odour and flavour.
 While nothing has been proven, there is evidence out there to support the idea that these chemicals may be able to stimulate the immune system, block certain substances from becoming carcinogens and potentially cause defected cells to “commit suicide” before replicating, among other things.

 While these cancer-fighting chemicals have been found in specific types of plant foods, it’s better to look past the specific foods and instead focus on brightly coloured fruits and vegetables in general.

 “A lot of cancer-fighting phytochemicals have yet to be discovered, so focusing on specific foods isn’t always the way to go.
 Variety is still very important,” she says.